Fishing Locations and Access

 The Auckland/Waikato Region offers widely diverse freshwater fishing opportunities with many lake, river and backcountry fisheries, most with easy access and high scenic values.

-Four lakes within one hour of Auckland City are regularly stocked with trout, and wild trout are present in the Mangatawhiri and Mangatangi reservoirs.
+Three lakes within an hour’s drive of Auckland City are regularly stocked with trout, and wild trout are abundant in the Mangatawhiri and Mangatangi reservoirs.